RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

    Note that after activation your prompt changed and has **Local2** prepended.

-   Using your newly created environment you can now install desired software :red:`per your software instructions`.
+   Using your newly created environment you can now install desired software **per your software instructions**.
 The instructions vary, here is a handful of possible examples:

    .. code-block:: console